How education and upbringing influenced the life of Ben Affleck. A timeline of key moments.

 In 2012, Ben Affleck praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks.

-In 2012, Ben Affleck said that he owned several guns, both for skeet shooting and for the protection of his family.
+In 2012, Ben Affleck stated that he owned several guns, both for skeet shooting and for the protection of his family.

 In 2012, Ben Affleck supported the Draw the Line campaign, describing reproductive rights as "fundamental".

-In 2012, Joe Kindregan appeared as an extra in Argo, which was directed by Ben Affleck.
+In 2012, Joe Kindregan appeared as an extra in the movie "Argo".

-In 2014, Ben Affleck appeared on the PBS genealogy series Finding Your Roots, where he learned about an ancestor who was a slave owner.
+In 2014, Ben Affleck appeared on the PBS genealogy series Finding Your Roots and learned about an ancestor who had been a slave owner.

-In 2014, Ben Affleck filmed public service announcements for the Paralyzed Veterans of America.
+In 2014, Ben Affleck filmed another public service announcement for the Paralyzed Veterans of America.

 In 2014, Ben Affleck named "a 1966 Chevelle" as his guilty pleasure.